RandyGaul/randygaul.github.io/_posts/2022-09-18-Game-Math-101-Writing-your-Own-2D-Math-in-CPP.markdown

 ![skew_2d.png](/assets/skew_2d.png)

 It returns vector rotated by 90 degrees counter-clockwise.
 To rotate a vector 90 degrees counter-clockwise we flip the x and y components, and negate the x final component.
 It comes from the concept of a skew-symmetric matrix, one that can [perform a cross-product](https://en.wikipedia.org/wiki/Skew-symmetric_matrix#Cross_product).
-We won't really go over this, I'm just mentioning it for anyone curious what the name means.
+Other names include pseudo-cross product, or perp-dot product (standing for perpendicular).
+We won't really go over these, I'm just mentioning them for anyone curious what the names mean.

 As it turns out, whenever we write down any vector, a such as (1, 2) or (10, -13) we are using what's called a [basis](https://en.wikipedia.org/wiki/Basis_(linear_algebra)), or a [space](https://findnerd.com/list/view/Computer-Graphics-Different-Spaces/6982/).
 Our vectors are not merely (1, 2) or (10, -13), they are actually expressed as multipliers of the x and y axes.